TFS Gulf

 This implied a radical shift: a shared global advisory platform co-owned by the three countries, powered from India?

-In April 2024, CEO Yezdi Nagporewalla said cautiously, “We’re aligning three advisory practices to benefit India’s talent and insights, better serving cross-border clients.”
+“We’re aligning three advisory practices to benefit India’s talent and insights, better serving cross-border clients.”

-Most shrugged it off, assuming this was just another ambitious Big Four experiment — like EY’s Project Everest — destined to remain on paper.
+Most shrugged it off…Assuming this was just another ambitious Big Four experiment — like EY’s Project Everest — destined to remain on paper.

 The industry blog Going Concern dismissed the Economic Times report as a “dubious rumour,” arguing that a full US–UK–India advisory merger seemed unlikely given KPMG’s complex global setup.